bluciam/TDD-workshop/index.md

   gem 'guard-rspec'
   gem 'launchy'
 end
 ```

-and then run bundle.
-In my opinion, the most interesting about Rails testing, is the interaction with databases and `RSpec` plus helpers makes this easy.
+And then run bundle.
+One of the most interesting about Rails testing, is the interaction with databases and `RSpec` helpers makes this easy.

 > By default, every Rails application has three environments: development, test, and production.
 The database for each one of them is configured in `config/database.yml`. [http://guides.rubyonrails.org/testing.html](http://guides.rubyonrails.org/testing.html "Ruby on Rails guides")